Tekton

 1. Install Tekton and Tekton Dashboard

-To start, set up Tekton, using the Tekton documentation.
+To start, set up a Tekton version >= 1.0, using the Tekton documentation.

 We also recommend using the Tekton dashboard.
 To install it, follow the steps in the dashboard docs, and start the dashboard server.